oceanprotocol-archive/predict-eth/ideas/algorithmic-trading-flow.md

 Congratulations!
 The configuration file is now available at ft_userdata/user_data/config.json

-Navigate to the config.json file and underneath `"dry_run": true,` add `"dry_run_wallet": 10000,`

-* This dry\_run\_wallet value tells your bot to begin trading with $10,000 USD and the `"stake_amount": "unlimited"` tells the bot to reinvest any gains + the $10,000 principal.
-If this stake amount was hard-coded to $10,000 USD, for example, then the bot would only trade a base amount of up to $10,000 and no more.
+Navigate to your config.json file in your favorite text/code editor and delete the comments in the file because comments are not allowed in JSON.

 * * *